Yash-9274/fnd/README.md

 Capstone Project-2

-Used for fake news detection.
+Used for fake news detection